FAQ's on Bifröst University

 The University Gateway:

-The University Gateway programme is for adult learners.
-To be eligible for studies in the programme, you will need to have an Icelandic identification number (Icelandic kennitala).
-In addition, you will need to fulfil any of the following academic requirements:
+The University Gateway program is designed for adult learners.
+To be eligible, applicants must have an Icelandic identification number (Icelandic kennitala) and meet at least one of the following academic criteria:

-• Completion of a learning programme at ISQF level 2 / EQF level 3
+• Completion of a learning program at ISQF level 2 / EQF level 3.

-• Foreign educational documents are evaluated by ENIC-NARIC Iceland to assess whether admission requirements are fulfilled.
+Foreign educational documents are assessed by Enic-Naric Iceland to determine whether admission requirements are fulfilled.

 • How to apply?